-I have noticed over the years, there is a near constant debate among growers about HID vs LED Grow Lights.
+Over the years, there has been a near-constant debate among growers about HID vs LED Grow Lights.

 Now that LED grow lights have matured, it’s more important than ever to talk about which grow light solution is best, or at least which is best for you.

 Which type of grow lights are the most effective?
 HID vs LED grow lights!
 Let’s get into it.

 Light Emitting Diode (LED) grow lights that are made from a grid of hundreds or thousands of individual LED chips.
 These chips are also known as diodes and emitters.